clinc/oos-eval/README.md

 ## FAQs
-1. What language is the dataset in?
+### 1. What language is the dataset in?
-- All queries are in English.
+All queries are in English.

-2.
+### 2. How does your dataset/evaluation handle multi-intent queries?
+All samples/queries in our dataset are single-intent samples.
+We consider the problem of multi-intent classification to be future work.

+### 3. How did you gather the dataset?
+We used crowdsourcing to generate the dataset.
+We asked crowd workers to either paraphrase "seed" phrases, or respond to scenarios (e.g. "pretend you need to book a flight, what would you say?").
+We used crowdsourcing to generate data for both in-scope and out-of-scope data.

 ## Citing